Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 As such I will invest the small upfront cost to have the workflow be as streamlined as efficiently feasible.

-Additionally, I own a dedicated build server onto which I can offload the heavier compute tasks.
+Additionally, I have access to a build server onto which I can offload the heavier compute tasks.
 This including running all different flavors of implementation flows (ASIC and FPGA) and regression testing.

 In order to accommodate these contraints, my workflow evolved into doing practically everything over